Teoscar Hernández Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.21 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.31).

-- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (84 total, 1.2 per game).
+- Orioles pitchers combine to give up 86 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Gibson gets the start for the Orioles, his 16th of the season.
-He is 8-4 with a 3.94 ERA and 65 strikeouts through 89 2/3 innings pitched.
+- Kremer gets the start for the Orioles, his 16th of the season.
+He is 8-3 with a 4.56 ERA and 72 strikeouts in 81 2/3 innings pitched.

-- His last time out came on Saturday against the Chicago Cubs, when the righty tossed six innings, surrendering three earned runs while giving up three hits.
+- The righty's most recent time out was on Sunday against the Chicago Cubs, when he tossed five innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.